 Requirement or Action Timeframe or Deadline Notes and Instructions Completed Discuss course of study Huck Graduate Programs Orientation Program Chair will describe the curriculum and important issues concerning graduate study.
-Obtain a copy of Plant Biology Student and Faculty Handbook Huck Graduate Programs Orientation Also available online at the Plant Biology Program website Register for and take CITI online RCR course Before or during Huck Graduate Programs Orientation; must submit the Completion Report to Huck Graduate Programs Office by noon, August 23, 2019.
-Students must work independently to complete the modules and pass the online quizzes.
-Take PLBIO 512: Plant Resource Acquisition and Utilization Must take during first Fall Semester Challenge problem papers for this course form the basis of the qualifying examination.
-Take PLBIO 513: Integrative Plant Communication and Growth Must take during first Spring Semester Challenge problem papers for this course form the basis of the qualifying examination.
-Take PLBIO 514: Must be completed by the One of three modules of the jumpstart Plant Ecophysiology Take PLBIO 515: end of second year Must be completed by the course.
+Obtain a copy of Plant Biology Student and Faculty Handbook Huck Graduate Programs Orientation Also available online at the Plant Biology Program website Register for and take CITI online RCR course Before or during Huck Graduate Programs Orientation; must submit the Completion Report to Huck Graduate Programs Office by noon, January 15, 2021 Students must work independently to complete the modules and pass the online quizzes.
+Take PLBIO 512: Plant Resource Acquisition and Utilization Take PLBIO 513: Must take during first Fall Semester Must take during first Challenge problem papers for this course form the basis of the qualifying examination.
+Challenge problem papers for this Integrative Plant Communication and Growth Spring Semester course form the basis of the qualifying examination.
+Take PLBIO 514: Plant Ecophysiology Must be completed by the end of fourth semester One of three modules of the jumpstart course.
 May be taken in any sequence.
-Plant Cell Biology end of second year One of three modules of the jumpstart course.
+Take PLBIO 515: Plant Cell Biology Must be completed by the end of fourth semester One of three modules of the jumpstart course.
 May be taken in any sequence.
-Take PLBIO 516: Must be completed by the One of three modules of the jumpstart Plant Molecular Biology end of second year course.
+Take PLBIO 516: Plant Molecular Biology Must be completed by the end of fourth semester One of three modules of the jumpstart course.
 May be taken in any sequence.
-Take all other required courses: PLBIO 590, PLBIO 596 and MCIBS 591 Must be completed by the end of first year MCIBS 591 may be taken in either the first Fall or the first Spring Semester.
-Appoint permanent Advisor After completing laboratory rotations; no later than the end of the summer before the second Fall Semester Contact Huck Graduate Programs Office with this information.
-Take the Oral Qualifying Exam Must pass by the end of second Fall Semester Paperwork needed!
+Take all other required courses: PLBIO 590, PLBIO 596 and MCIBS 591 Must be completed by the end of second semester MCIBS 591 may be taken in either the first Fall or the first Spring Semester.
+Appoint permanent Advisor After completing laboratory rotations; no later than the end of second semester Contact Huck Graduate Programs Office with this information.
+Take the Oral Qualifying Exam Must pass by the end of third Semester Paperwork needed!
 Signatures required!
 Contact Huck Graduate Programs Office with date, time, location, and names of all qualifying panel members.
 Allow 2 days.
-Appoint Dissertation Committee After passing oral qualifying exam and formulating a thesis research plan Paperwork needed!
+Appoint Doctoral Committee After passing oral qualifying exam and formulating a thesis research plan Paperwork needed!
 Signatures required!
 Contact Huck Graduate Programs Office with names of committee members.
 Return form to Office with all signatures.
 Hold Program Planning Meeting Within two semesters after passing qualifying exam (recommended) Committee meets to approve thesis research proposal.
 Pick up Thesis Proposal cover sheet from Huck Graduate Programs Office.
 Allow 2 days.